siddharthborderwala/SNU-Automated-Attendance/README.md

 # Important
-  You must be connected to SNU wifi in order to mark attendance.
+  You <strong>must</strong> be connected to SNU wifi in order to mark attendance.

 # Packages used
   puppeteer